o3de/o3de.org/content/docs/userguide/graphics-rendering-rendernode.md

+description: ' Visualize objects in a world with render nodes in &ALYlong;. '
+slug: graphics-rendering-rendernode
+title: Render Nodes
+---
 # Render Nodes<a name="graphics-rendering-rendernode"></a>

 To visualize objects in a world, Lumberyard defines the concepts of the render node and render element\.
 Render nodes represent general objects in the 3D engine\.
 Among other things, they are used to build a hierarchy for visibility culling, allow physics interactions \(optional\), and rendering\.